-The tubes will be assembled off-site (in China and/or by a commercial vendor) and shipped to BNL after having satisfactorily passed quality assurance tests for both gas leakage and high voltage.
-The tubes will be installed into panels assembled at a staging area at BNL.
-The assembled and tested muon identifier panels will be transported by truck a short distance to the Main Facility Hall.
+The tubes are assembled off-site by a commercial vendor and shipped to our assembly factories located BNL and KEK after having satisfactorily passed quality assurance tests for both gas leakage and high voltage.
+The tubes are installed into panels at our factories.
+The assembled and tested muon identifier panels manufactured at BNL will be transported by truck a short distance to the Main Facility Hall.
+Those assembled in Japan are shipped by cargo ship to BNL.
 Each will be attached to a special exterior handling frame that can be hoisted using the hall crane.
-The panels will be inserted in appropriate sequence onto the rails of each gap (except the bottom 3 panels which are supported from below) in order to achieve the desired arrangement.
-In particular, panel "D" will be installed by sliding it across and over the beam pipe along the top rail.
-It then will be lowered into final position by means of a winch and support rods attached to the top rail.
-At least part of the shield wall must be removed for panel installation and removal; however, the beam vacuum does not need to be broken at any stage.
+The panels will be inserted in appropriate sequence onto the rails of each gap in order to achieve the desired arrangement.
+The shield wall ultimately prevent removal of panels.